 Scouts will look for a player that shines above the rest on the field both physically and mentally.
-They want players who can take a game by the scruff of the neck and take responsibility for the outcome of the match whether this is a loss, draw or win.
-Acting like an elite professional is everything you should be doing from as early as possible.
+They want players who can take a game by the scruff of the neck and take responsibility for the outcome of the match, whether this is a loss, draw, or win.
+Acting like an elite professional is everything you should be doing as early as possible.

 The Extra Time

-Scouts want to see players take hold of games and be a positive influence on their teammates as this is what makes them shine, even in a team full of good players.
-Not only this but getting scouted is also about being lucky and being in the right place at the right time, as people say.
-However, I agree with this statement to a certain extent and I’ll tell you why.
+Scouts want to see players take hold of games and positively influence their teammates as this is what makes them shine, even in a team full of good players.
+Not only this, but getting scouted is also about being lucky and being in the right place at the right time, as people say.
+However, I agree with this statement to a certain extent, and I’ll tell you why.

-I hope you found great meaning from this article and I can tell you first hand that if you concentrate on all the positive advice that is mentioned and integrate it into your game, you will become the best player you’ve ever been.
+I hope you found great meaning in this article, and I can tell you first hand that if you concentrate on all the positive advice that is mentioned and integrate it into your game, you will become the best player you’ve ever been.